Pat Pattle: Military service

 On 22 March 1933 he was invited for an interview for a commission in the Air Force in Pretoria.
 One of 30 applicants vying for three places, he was rejected for lack of flying experience.
 Determined to rectify this weakness, he went to Johannesburg and began taking flying lessons.
 To fund his new ambition, he worked for a mining company, Sheba Gold Mine.
 He enjoyed the work so much he considered studying for a degree in mining engineering.
 His passion for flying subsided, but an impromptu visit by a transport aircraft gave Pattle a close glimpse of it, which rekindled his interest.
 At around the same time, the Ministry of Defence created the Special Service Battalion to employ South African youth who were struggling to find work because of the Great Depression.
 He joined up in 1936 hoping it would lead to a career in the Air Force.
 He undertook basic training and national service on the understanding that he would be given an opportunity to enter the Air Force as an instructor at the end of his four-year service.

-Pattle worked toward this goal for some time until, in late 1935, by chance, he picked up a copy of the Johannesburg Star newspaper.
-The paper contained an advertisement by the Royal Air Force (RAF) which was offering five-year short service commissions for cadets throughout the British Empire.
+Pattle worked toward this goal for some time until, in March 1936 he read in the Johannesburg Star newspaper, an advertisement from the Royal Air Force (RAF) offering five-year short service commissions for cadets throughout the British Empire.
 The RAF expansion schemes required a great influx of capable personnel into the organisation as rearmament and the need for fighting men heightened.
 Pattle decided that a career in the RAF offered better prospects than as an instructor in South Africa and applied.
-Early in 1936, he was invited to Britain as an applicant.
-He flew to London at his own expense to attend the selection processes and was offered a commission by the selection board.
-He immediately returned to South Africa to arrange his migration to Britain and left aboard SS Llandovery Castle on 30 April 1936.
+After an interview with an RAF Recruiting Officer in South Africa, he was offered a place at the selection board in London, England.
+After purchasing his discharge from the SSB, with some help from his mother and uncle he embarked from East London, South Africa aboard SS Llandovery Castle on 30 April 1936.